davidmacarabrown/linux-developer-tools-install/README.md

 4. Before running the file in the terminal, we have to make it executable.
 To do this enter:
 `chmod +x install_script.sh`
 and press enter.
 The file is now executable.
 5. Before running the script, open it in a text editor of your choice and take a look at the contents.
-Some options are commented out by default, and you can comment out anything you wish to skip for now.
+You can comment out anything you wish to skip for now.
 You can re-run the script later to install them, or install them manually.
 6. To Run the script, navigate to the root folder in the terminal and enter:
 `./install_script.sh`
 7. Get something to drink, and follow any prompts in the terminal for the optional installs and password entry.